 Access Landing:

-A galvanized steel or aluminum access landing with railings shall be provided beneath the tank floor and shall cover the full area enclosing the access manholes.
+A galvanized steel or aluminum access landing with railings shall be provided beneath the tank floor and shall cover the full area enclosing the access manholes, cable chute and process and electrical items requiring regular maintenance.

-The landing shall be designed to permit climbers to remove or re-attach the safety hooks to the safety rail system without becoming exposed to the risk of falling and shall allow safe access to all hatches, ladders, pipes and conduits.
+The landing shall be designed to permit climbers to remove or re-attach the safety hooks to the safety system without becoming exposed to the risk of falling and shall allow safe access to all hatches, ladders, pipes and conduits.

 The minimum width of the landing shall be 2400 mm.